 Drivers under 25 who have been driving for less than three years must inform the rental agency so that special under-age insurance can be provided.

-If you rent a car in the south, most companies will allow you to cross to the north, but you’ll need to arrange your own insurance at the crossing point – there will be a booth where you can do this.
-Petsas Rent a Car will arrange this on your behalf.
+If you rent a car in the south, many companies will not allow you to cross to the north – check when arranging the rental.
+Where companies do allow you to cross into the north, most will not arrange insurance – you’ll need to arrange your own at the crossing point – there will be a booth where you can do this.
+Petsas Rent a Car will, however, arrange insurance for the north on your behalf.

 Car rental in the North

 The TRNC Rent a Car Association produces a booklet annually with advice on renting cars in the north, and the phone numbers of about forty rental companies.
-Otherwise, try: North Cyprus Car Hire Services (wcyprus-car.net) or Sun Rent a Car (wsunrentacar.com).
+Otherwise, try British Rentacar or Sun Rent a Car.